pi-josh/Mapakalamidad.ph-Flood-Report-Dashboard/README.md

     - [archive.json](./archive.json): contains archival reports from January to February
     - [cleaned.json](./cleaned.json): contains the cleaned archival reports

-- **Kaggle Notebook**: View the full data wrangling process hosted on Kaggle.
+- **Kaggle Notebook**: View the data wrangling process hosted on Kaggle.
     - [View on Kaggle](https://www.kaggle.com/code/joshuamacatunao/mapakalamidad-ph-data-wrangling)

 - **Tableau Project**: A dashboard showcasing insights from the data, such as flood reporting patterns and community feedback.